lukso-network/tools-lukso-cli/CONTRIBUTING.md

 - Should only be used for testing
 - Will overwrite the LUKSO CLI that is currently installed

-> For PR builds please use the separate PR's GH
+> For PR builds please use the separate PR's GH deployment

 ### Merging PRs